Emergencies & After Hours

 What can I expect?

-Our staff members are professional counselors, psychologists, and supervised professionals-in-training.
+Our staff members are professional liscensed mental health counselors.
 During the first appointment, you and your counselor will discuss concerns and formulate a plan for dealing with those issues.
 The counselor may ask for information to help him/her understand your needs.
 You can ask questions about the counseling process and make suggestions.
 You and your counselor may agree that "just talking about it" would be most beneficial or you may jointly decide to deal with your concerns in a more structured way.
 Relaxation training, skill building assignments, specific action plans, reading and keeping a journal, or a number of other techniques may be suggested.
+We focus on the short term counseling that incorporates individual strengths.

 What about confidentiality?